 LID controls are represented by a combination of vertical layers whose properties are defined on a per-unit-area basis.
-This allows LIDs of the same design but differing areal coverage to easily be placed within different subcatchments of a study area.
+This allows LIDs of the same design but differing area coverage to easily be placed within different subcatchments of a study area.
 During a simulation SWMM performs a moisture balance that keeps track of how much water moves between and is stored within each LID layer.
-As an example, the layers used to model a bio-retention cell and the flow pathways between them are shown in Figure 3-8.
+As an example, the layers used to model a bio-retention cell and the flow pathways between them are shown in Figure 3-9.
 The various possible layers consist of the following:

-Figure 3-8.
-Conceptual diagram of a bio-retention cell LID.
+Figure 3-9 Conceptual diagram of a bio-retention cell LID

-- The Surface Layer corresponds to the ground (or pavement) surface that receives direct rainfall and runon from upstream land areas, stores excess inflow in depression storage, and generates surface outflow that either enters the drainage system or flows onto downstream land areas. - The Pavement Layer is the layer of porous concrete or asphalt used in continuous porous pavement systems, or is the paver blocks and filler material used in modular systems. - The Soil Layer is the engineered soil mixture used in bio-retention cells to support vegetative growth. - The Storage Layer is a bed of crushed rock or gravel that provides storage in bio-retention cells, porous pavement, and intfiltration trench systems.
-For a rain barrel it is simply the barrel itself. - The Underdrain System conveys water out of the gravel storage layer of bio-retention cells, porous pavement systems, and infiltration trenches (typically with slotted pipes) into a common outlet pipe or chamber.
-For rain barrels it is simply the drain valve at the bottom of the barrel.
+- The Surface Layer corresponds to the ground (or pavement) surface that receives direct rainfall and runon from upstream land areas, stores excess inflow in depression storage, and generates surface outflow that either enters the drainage system or flows onto downstream land areas. - The Pavement Layer is the layer of porous concrete or asphalt used in continuous permeable pavement systems, or is the paver blocks and filler material used in modular systems. - The Soil Layer is the engineered soil mixture used in bio-retention cells to support vegetative growth.
+It can also be a sand layer placed beneath a pavement layer to provide bedding and filtration. - The Storage Layer is a bed of crushed rock or gravel that provides storage in bio-retention cells, porous pavement, and infiltration trench systems.
+For a rain barrel it is simply the barrel itself.

+- The Drain System conveys water out of the gravel storage layer of bio-retention cells, permeable pavement systems, and infiltration trenches (typically with slotted pipes) into a common outlet pipe or chamber.
+For rain barrels it is simply the drain valve at the bottom of the barrel while for rooftop disconnection it is the roof gutter and downspout system. - The Drainage Mat Layer is a mat or plate placed between the soil media and the roof in a green roof whose purpose is to convey any water that drains through the soil layer off of the roof.

-Table 3-1 indicates which combination of layers applies to each type of LID (x means required, o means optional).
+Table 3-3 indicates which combination of layers applies to each type of LID (x means required, o means optional).